choderalab/observable-tica/README.md

 # observable-tica
-Attempted implementation of Frank Noe's summer students's work on observable tICA
+Implementation of Frank Noe's summer students's work on observable tICA

+The implementation is compatible with pyemma, pending a PR.

 Brennan Lee, working under the watchful eyes of Josh and Rafal